Nickchapman3773/Uranium-Fever/docs/main/faq.md

     - **CDN** - Mod hosted on the Wabbajack server.
     - **BOS** - Mod utilized base object swapper.
     - **SOFT AF** - These mods were created by OrgasmicSneeze, specifically for Uranium Fever.
-    - **HQ, SQ, LQ, VLQ, DB** - Mod disabled in High, Standard, Low, Very Low Quality, or Debug profiles.
+    - **HQ, SQ, LQ, VLQ, UL, DB** - Mod enabled or disabled in High, Standard, Low, Very Low Quality, Unloaded, or Debug profiles.

 - **Addiction - How does addiction work in Uranium Fever?**
   - Addictions can be recovered from over time, after expereincing three days of withdrawals.
 Taking the associated chem resets the three day timer.